 My previous impressions of Saugus had been limited to the strip malls along U.S. Route 1, but the Northern Strand shows off a more flattering side to the town.
 After crossing the marshes, the trail curves inland and crosses Central Street, Saugus’s older commercial center.
 Unfortunately, those Route 1 strip malls seem to have sucked most of the life out of it, but if you need a pit stop, there is a convenience store right up the street, and a couple of pizza joints.

 Leaving Saugus, the trail returns to another salt marsh – the headwaters of the massive Rumney Marsh – on the northern side of Revere.
 If you’re riding with kids, there’s a good playground where the trail crosses Salem Street, at the city’s Salem Street Park.

 In Malden, the trail passes right in front of the Charles Ro Supply Company, a huge model train store.
-If you’re riding with kids or adult train buffs, it’s possibly worth a pit stop – there’s a large and very saccharine model train installation on the second floor.
+If you’re riding with kids or adult train buffs, it’s possibly worth a pit stop – there’s a large and very sentimental-for-bygone-times model train display on the second floor.

 I could probably write a 1,000-word essay about this store, its huge parking lot, and the pernicious effects of nostalgia on transportation policy, but we’re just having a fun bike ride here, so let’s move along!